apiad/service-bot/faq.md

 - Access the API, so you can self-loath on your own services.
 - Unlock cosmetic features, such as colorful reminders of your failures.
-- Inflate one or more balloons, to breathe some air into your meaningless existence.
+- Inflate one or more balloons, which can infuse your meaningless existence with some air.

 # How much does the API cost?